A home for social justice & creative community

 Community Engagement Process

-The vision for the LOVE Building grows out of a collaborative design process with all of the organizations who will be tenants of the building.
+The vision for the LOVE Building grew out of a collaborative design process with all of the organizations who will be tenants of the building.
 We are also committed to ensuring that the LOVE Building is a valuable resource to the surrounding Core City neighborhood.
-Towards this goal, AMP is partnering with Sidewalk Detroit to facilitate a deep and meaningful community engagement process in Core City.
-The goal of this process is to learn about our soon-to-be neighbors and what they want to cultivate in their community.
-In September we began meeting with a 11-member Neighborhood Advisory Council.
+Towards this goal, AMP partnered with Sidewalk Detroit to facilitate a deep and meaningful community engagement process in Core City.
+The goal of this process was to learn about our neighbors and what they want to cultivate in their community.
+Through this we created an 11-member Neighborhood Advisory Council.
 We will meet with this group monthly until September of 2021.
-Their input will help shape the LOVE building’s public programming, services, and visual identity.
-The end result of this process will be a Community Benefits Agreement that outlines the commitments that AMP and our partners are making to the neighborhood.
+Their input helped shape the LOVE building’s public programming, services, and visual identity.
+The end result of this process is our Community Benefits Agreement that outlines the commitments that AMP and our partners are making to the neighborhood.

 Meet the Neighborhood Advisory Council